CaffeineDependency/zyrln_deployer/README.md

  2. **Project Cloning:** Once the environment ready, it clones the deployment repository.
  3. **Execution:** Finally, it runs the deployment script which will clone the zyrln git repository, navigate to the deploy folder,edit the wrangler.toml and worker.js files based on your input, and deploy using wrangler.
 ### for google apps script
- 1.it cheks for proot-distro and an alpine container, if they do not exist it downloads proot-distro and a alpine backup that comes pre installed with glasp(this isn't a typo,read note2), it's in the releases of this repo named alpineReadyglasp.tar.xz .
+ 1. it cheks for proot-distro and an alpine container, if they do not exist it downloads proot-distro and a alpine backup that comes pre installed with glasp(this isn't a typo,read note2), it's in the releases of this repo named alpineReadyglasp.tar.xz .
- 2.the script then logs in to your proot-distro alpine container and clones this project there and runs the gasDeployer.sh script which deploys your apps script via glasp
+ 2. the script then logs in to your proot-distro alpine container and clones this project there and runs the gasDeployer.sh script which deploys your apps script via glasp

 ### notes